Haldelio/Muhammadhanif/README.md

   - Study program of Geography, minor Physical Geography

 ## Researcher Scholar
-* Research Scholars.
+* Researc Scholars.
 Center Earth Observation Technology for Agriculture, Department of Geography. (_2025_).
 Mahasarakham University, Thailand.

 ## Activities
-- 6 January 2026 // I am happy to announce that I'm selected as Silver Category The Outstanding Thesis Award 2025 Filed of Science and Technology STEM
+- 6 January 2026 // I am happy to announce that I'm selected as Silver Category Award, The Outstanding Thesis 2025, Filed of Science and Technology STEM, by GS Khon Kaen University.

 ## Degree Research
-* Master Degree Thesis.
+* Research Master Degree Thesis.
 Potential of Ground Deformation Monitoring and Trend Analysis of Sinabung Volcano Using DInSAR and Geo-AI. [(2024)](https://kkuir.kku.ac.th/jspui/handle/123456789/39335)

-## Publications (_2021-Latest_)
+## Publications (_2022-Latest_)
 * Weed classification in sugarcane fields in Northeast Thailand from multi-temporal Sentinel-1 and Sentinel-2 data together with random forest algorithm. [(2025)](https://doi.org/10.1016/j.srs.2025.100352)
 * Evaluation of Flood Susceptibility Mapping in Kedah With AHP and GIS: A Case Study Of Kota Setar And Padang Terap, Kedah Malaysia. [(2025)](https://doi.org/10.21837/pm.v23i36.1706)
 * Surface Deformation Monitoring and Forecasting of Sinabung Volcano Using Interferometry Synthetic Aperture Radar and Forest-based Algorithm. [(2024)](https://doi.org/10.1016/j.rsase.2024.101288)